 Who manages Camp Nawakwa and Camp Blue Sky?

 Camp Nawakwa and Camp Blue Sky programs are managed by Outdoor Journeys in partnership with Camp Fire Inland Southern California.
 Outdoor Journeys is under the leadership of it's CEO, a twenty-six year veteran of residential and day camping, Johnny McLaughlin.
-The camps are under the direction of the Director of Camping Services, Clif Stewart, and a highly experienced program and support staff team.
+The camps are under the direction of Johnny McLaughlin, Patrick Walsh, the Summer Camp Director, and a highly experienced program and support staff team.

 What if someone is injured or becomes sick while at camp?